nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 2a.
 User decides to undo the update action.

 * 2b1.
+CoLAB reverses the effects of the previous command.

+  Use case ends.

+#### UC30 - Purge all entries from the app

+**MSS**

+1. User requests to delete all entries from the app.
+2. CoLAB deletes all data from the app.

+   Use case ends.

+**Extensions**

+* 2a.
+User decides to undo the purge action.

-CoLAB reverses the effects of the previous command
+* 2b1.
+CoLAB reverses the effects of the previous command.

   Use case ends.